T

 June

-A major festival focused on African American culture, music, and empowerment.
+A major festival celebrating African American culture and music, with concerts and empowerment seminars.

 October